tc39/proposal-smart-pipelines/readme.md

 }
 |> g;
 ```
-`try` statements would also be useful to embed in pipelines with block bodies.
+`try` statements would also be useful to embed in pipelines with block steps.
 This example becomes even pithier with [Additional Feature PP][] and [Additional
 Feature TS][].